Denis-Tojaga/TrackApp_API/README.md

 ## Server setup

-### Download this repo from github
+### - Download this repo from github
-### In terminal,inside the directory, type in "npm run dev" to run dev script where you should get messages like "Listening to port 3000!" and "Conected to Mongoose"
+### - In terminal,inside the directory, type in "npm run dev" to run dev script
 <br />

  - API is made with Express.js and as a database MongoDB is used